SamOBrienOlinger/spoodle-space-pp5/README.md

   - A customised drop down menu component for appropriate fields for some of the models and forms that implements Yes/No options when creating and editing user's **dog profile**, **dog health details** and their **dog danger details**.

 ### [**Testing**](#testing)

 - **Manual Testing**

     - Manual testing of every feature was conducted on an ongoing basis throughout development.
 All manual testing passed, once bugs were fixed.
-    All forms, searchbars, links, buttons functioned as intended; uploading images and so on were all tested and passed.
+    All forms, search bars, links, buttons functioned as intended; uploading images and so on were all tested and passed.

 - **Validator Testing**

-    - **Python**

-         [CI Python Linter](https://pep8ci.herokuapp.com/) was the validator used.
-All the Python code passed without errors, except for the following files `home/urls.py`, `settings.py`, `book_sessions/views.py`, `book_sessions/urls.py` which gave E501 'line too long' warnings.

      - **JavaScript**